Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dv-timings-cap.rst

     * - __u32
       - ``min_width``
-      - Minimum width of the active video in pixels.
+      - Minimum width of the woke active video in pixels.
     * - __u32
       - ``max_width``
-      - Maximum width of the active video in pixels.
+      - Maximum width of the woke active video in pixels.
     * - __u32
       - ``min_height``
-      - Minimum height of the active video in lines.
+      - Minimum height of the woke active video in lines.
     * - __u32
       - ``max_height``
-      - Maximum height of the active video in lines.
+      - Maximum height of the woke active video in lines.
     * - __u64
       - ``min_pixelclock``
       - Minimum pixelclock frequency in Hz.